 1926 - When conflict develops between Hitler and Strasser, Goebbels switches his loyalty to Hitler.
 He is rewarded in November when Hitler appoints him as Nazi district head for the Berlin-Brandenburg region.
 Goebbels seizes the opportunity, using his talents for organisation and public speaking to successfully build the strength of the party in the capital.
 He founds and becomes editor of the official National Socialist periodical 'Der Angriff' (The Attack), designs posters, publishes Nazi propaganda and organises Nazi demonstrations and spectacles.

 1927 - The Nazi Party holds its first Nuremberg congress, a mass political rally that becomes the party's signature propaganda event.

 1928 - Goebbels is elected to the Reichstag (parliament) in May.
 Six months later he is elected to the Berlin City Council.

 1929 - Goebbels' success in building the party in Berlin, impels Hitler to give him the additional post of Nazi propaganda director for all of Germany.
 Goebbels also runs the Nazis' election campaigns from 1930 to 1933.
 He exploits the suffering caused by the Great Depression to promote the Nazis, launching an intensive media campaign that uses generalisations and nationalistic rhetoric to appeal to the community.

-Goebbels begins to create the Führer (Leader) myth around Hitler and to organise the ritualistic and highly choreographed party rallies that help convert the masses to Nazism and provide a platform for Hitler's rise to power in January 1933.
+Goebbels begins to create the Führer (Leader) myth around Hitler and to organise the ritualistic and highly choreographed party rallies that help convert the masses to Nazism and provide a platform for Hitler's rise to power.

 1931 - Goebbels marries Magda Quandt.
 The couple have six children - Helga, Hilde, Helmut, Holde, Hedda, and Heide.
 Their names all start with the letter H in tribute to Hitler.

 1933 - The Nazis reach a position from which they can seize power on 30 January when Hitler is appointed chancellor.
 Germany's last election until after the Second World War is held on 5 March.
 Though the Nazis win only 44% of the vote, Hitler persuades the Reichstag to pass the Enabling Law, allowing him to govern independently for four years.